steverodrig/ReadMe-Generator/README.md

   ## Installation

-  Download all accompanying files from github to the same folder and run node index.js from the command line.
+  Download all accompanying files from github to the same folder and run npm init to download necessary packages.

   ## Usage